 Other Structural Problems

-Areas where water energy is concentrated such as swales, inlet pipes, and outfalls sometimes break or fail and need repair.
+Areas where water energy is concentrated such as swales, inlet pipes, and outfalls sometimes break or separate and need repair.
 Gulleys may form on bank slopes where swales concentrate surface runoff.
-Inlet pipes sometimes crack, collapse or slump.
-Sinkholes sometimes develop over areas where buried pipes separate, and cracks form in outfalls as they settle.
+Inlet pipes sometimes crack, collapse or shift.
+Sinkholes may develop over areas where buried pipes separate, and cracks form in outfalls as they settle.
 Sometimes trees, vines, and other woody vegetation overtake inlets and outfalls and needs to be removed.
 If any of these problems occurs, you should consult with your county or municipal stormwater division.
 In some instances, they may be able to assist with the problem.
 If not, your community will need to retain the services of an engineer who can design the necessary repair.

 The Importance of Maintaining a Capital Reserve Account

 Dredging and structural repairs are expensive, so it is recommended that the home owners association or business(es) maintain reserve funds for such expenses to reduce the need for a special assessment on the property owners.
 Setting aside a small percentage of the dues will generate revenue that can be used for expensive capital projects.
 The amount of revenue allocated to the capital reserve should be relative to the size of the ponds and number of inlets.
 The cost of dredging and repairs is highly variable and depends on access, degree of work, disposal of spoils and broken material, permits, and other environmental concerns, so it is recommended that communities consult with a civil engineer before seeking bids.
 The engineer can help design the repair and walk through any permitting that may be necessary.

 Inspect your system